catalystshift/beginner-guide-PSO2/docs/index.md

 - Chronos Eternistone, Founders Amphitrite and Key Rivalates' are exceedingly rare drops from quite a few Ultra Hard quests such as Wisdom Incarnate and The Malevolent Void, and otherwise can be earned as title rewards(especially title milestones, going up to 800 titles for a Rivalate Key).

-- Void Fragments for Zig exchange Profound/Starquake/Trailblazer weapon and units can be farmed on the quests The Malevolent Void and The Call of the Void.
+- Void Erebite Fragments for Zig exchange Profound/Starquake/Trailblazer weapon and units can be farmed in the quests The Malevolent Void and The Call of the Void.

 - Ultimate Boosters drop from most Ultra Hard quests.

 - Luminfragment Emels + Granias are acquired by doing Divide Quests enough times to earn the required points.
 Stages 1-10 are used more often for Divide Medal farming, whereas 20+ are used for Divide Points.
 This however is high level content so you won't need to think about it for a while.
 Once ready, look up guides to Divide Quests as it can be a bit tricky(and also fun AF) to do em.

+## What even is endgame in PSO2?
+Many MMO's have specific raids  that can only be done via top tier weapon and well built classes.
+This sn't the case with PSO2, where even poorly skilled(skill tree or reflexes) players can technically tackle the highest level content.
+PSO2 has no definitive final goal, except the one you set for yourself.
+Here's my take on endgame:
+You either fashion competitively, or you go the DMC/character action games route - try to get better at the game and see how well you can tackle certain quests or bosses(the endgame ones specifically), how fast, how high you can get your DPS.
+Think Depth 999 Masquerade(Ultimate Quest: Remnants of a Parallel World).
+And or affixing shenanigans, can you get ALL the endgame affixes without losing your mind?
+Or do you just do the story and tap out till another update?
+Will you make a machinima series out of PSO2?
+Make of it what you will, and more importantly, have fun with it :)

+## Ultra Hard and above Relevant Guides
+This section will generally be used for providing guides to the current relevant and/or high difficulty content in PSO2.
+So if you seek guides for say, Ultimate Quests, please refer elsewhere.
+For now, that content is Divide Quests: [https://docs.google.com/document/d/1s1lF4i1RNqkIdJtJq1QMbpEfTonbTkebT8Fepi5-tuQ/edit#]

 ## Resources: